Adjuvo/SenseGlove-Unity/README.md

 Current version is 0.20, released on the 24th of March 2019.

+When importing a new version of the Sense Glove SDK, the best practice is to delete the SenseGlove folder before re-importing, since some files may have been removed.
+If you don't wish to interfere with your scripts, delete only the Examples folder.

 ## Getting Started
 The first thing one should do is ensure that their Sense Glove is working.